Pascalduc/Election_Analysis/README.md

 - Software: Python 3.7.6, Visual Studio Code 1.54.2

 ## Election-Audit Results
-For this election analysis we wrote a Python script to quickly scan through hundreds of thousands of ballots while collecting information about the county where it was cast and the candidate who was picked.
+For this election analysis we wrote a Python script to quickly iterate through hundreds of thousands of ballots while collecting information about the county where it was cast and the candidate who was picked.
 We first imported a couple of modules to simplify our code and initialized the data file, the analysis writable file and all the variables.
 ```
 import csv
 import os